 If authentication is a failure, the KCK2, KEK2, KCK, KEK, PMK, and TK shall be irretrievably destroyed.

 Otherwise authentication succeeds.
-In that case, STA and AP shall irretrievably destry the temporary keys
+In that case, STA and AP shall irretrievably destroy the temporary keys

 KCK2 and KEK2 and both shall use the TK with the cipher indicated by the negotiated.
 The KCK, KEK, and PMK shall be used for subsequent key management as specified in clause 11.5.
 The STA and AP shall set the lifetime of the PMKSA to the value dot11RSNAConfigPMKLifetime.